vinoditprobs/Montage-Studio/README.md

 ## Website URL

-You can visit the website here: [Shubham Shrivas - Official Website](https://montagestudio.in)
+Visit Montage Studio here: [Montage Studio](https://montagestudio.in)

-Feel free to explore the website to see the implementation of the autoplay video effect and fullscreen design.
+Explore the site to see the unique video autoplay effect and fullscreen layout in action.